Odilio/generator-springboot/README.md

 `myservice> yo springboot-hexagonal:hexagonal Customer`

+Customer will be the name used in DTOs, Mappers and Models

 This will generate:
 * JPA entity
 * Spring Data JPA Repository
 * Service
 * Spring MVC REST Controller with CRUD operations
 * Unit and Integration Tests for REST Controller
-* Flyway or Liquibase migration to create table
+* Flyway migration to create table

 # Other commands